ynloultratech/graphql-bundle/doc/content/05_Security/05_Access_Control.md

 The above example allow only the access to a `User` object if the logged user is admin or is his record.

-The same approach can be used for fields:
+The same approach can be used for fields or operations.

+Field:
 ````php
 /**
  * ...